WICG/display-locking/explainer.md

 accumulating new draw commands in a separate buffer to be used when the lock is released.

-The second piece that needs to be implemented is the co-operative update phases.
+Second, we need to run scheduled callbacks at some predefined time.
+This can be done with a simple scheduling queue that processes task at predefined intervals.

+Third, we need to implement the co-operative update phases.
 That is, we need a way to prevent the update phases in the locked subtree from blocking other phases from occurring for other parts of the tree.
 The co-operative updates part of the API can be implemented in several ways.
 Here, we describe one possible implementation, which is the basis for our prototype implementation.
 We call this approach budgeted update phases.

 ##### Budgeted update phases